michael-33/vacation-mgmt/README.md

 - Typecheck all: `yarn typecheck`
 - Test all: `yarn test`

+## environment variables

+- you don't need any `.env` files to run the project with defaults.
+- if you want to override defaults, copy values from `.env.example` files and create optional env files in frontend and backend directories

 ## Technical choices

 - Monorepo: Yarn workspaces (`apps/*`, `packages/*`) for shared types and schemas.